Uspantek language: Phonology

+Consonants

+There are 24 consonants in Uspantek including the glottal stop.

+Vowels

+There are 5 vowels in Uspantek and they contrast in vowel length.

 Tone

 Uspantek has two phonemic tones: high and falling (Can Pixabaj 2007:39).
 In writing, the high tone is represented by an acute accent mark on the vowel (ráqan 'my foot'), and the falling tone is represented by an acute accent mark on the first vowel followed by an unmarked vowel (júun 'one').

 The high tone occurs in penultimate syllables when the final syllable contains a short vowel.
 Additionally, it occurs the following contexts (Can Pixabaj 2007).